LiamHoogstad/Group_9_GDP/README.md

   A detailed view for individual projects, containing specific functionalities for project management and collaboration.
 - Slider.vue
   A custom slider component, used within the application for settings such as volume control.
+- ExplorePage.vue
+  A view that allows users to see all other users' project, filter them by different criteria, listen to them and contribute to those projects
+- AudioEditor.vue
+  A custom component which is draggable in the project view, and used for changing a track's position within a song
+- HamburgerMenu.vue
+  This popout menu from the right side of the screen allows the user to navigate to the main pages of MusiCollab, as well as sign out.

 # Communication with Flask Backend: